bl4szk4/Django_tutorial/readme.md

 # Django tutorial project
 This project is part of Django tutorial, which is led by Dennis Ivy: https://github.com/divanov11

+12.05.2024 - GET for projects
+- implemented GET method for projects and a single project using Django Rest Framework

 07.05.2024 - API
 - Starting API